 When will it be ready?

 Construction of Perth Stadium and the surrounding Stadium Park commenced in December 2014 and will be completed by the end of 2017.
-This will allow a transition phase ahead of opening for the start of the 2018 Australian Football League (AFL) season.
+This will allow a transition phase ahead of opening in early 2018.

 What will the Stadium look like?